HMS Warspite (03): Decommissioning

-During her service career, Warspite had lived up to her motto, enduring shellfire, bombing, ramming, mines and a guided missile.
+During her service career, Warspite had lived up to her motto, enduring shellfire, bombing, ramming, mines and a guided bomb.
 However, time had taken its toll and more modern ships were required to continue the war in the Far East.
 Although there were proposals to retain her as a museum ship, the Admiralty approved Warspites scrapping in July 1946 and she sailed from Spithead into Portsmouth to have her guns removed.

 On 19 April 1947, Warspite departed Portsmouth for scrapping at Faslane, on the River Clyde.
 On the way, she encountered a severe storm and the hawser of the naval tug Bustler parted, whilst the other tug Metinda III slipped her tow.
 In storm force conditions, Warspite dropped one of her anchors in Mount's Bay, which did not hold, and the storm drove her onto Mount Mopus Ledge near Cudden Point.
 Later refloating herself she went hard aground a few yards away in Prussia Cove.
 Her skeleton crew of seven was saved by the Penlee Lifeboat W. & S. There were several attempts to refloat her but the hull was badly damaged.